Liga Primer Indonesia Pre-season Tournament

-The Liga Primer Indonesia Pre-season Tournament (Indonesian: Turnamen Pra-musim Liga Primer Indonesia) is a national football tournament held by the PT Liga Primer Indonesia, as pre-season tournament before Liga Primer Indonesia season.
+The Liga Primer Indonesia Pre-season Tournament (Indonesian: Turnamen Pra-musim Liga Primer Indonesia) was a national football tournament held by the PT Liga Primer Indonesia, as pre-season tournament before Liga Primer Indonesia season.
 The tournament was held in 29 November - 11 December 2010.
 Bogor, the home city of Bogor Raya; Solo, the home base of Solo; and Semarang, the home base of Semarang United hosted the event.

-At the beginning of this tournament will be followed by foreign teams.
-But it was nevertheless done because of the limited time to bring foreign teams so that the tournament is only followed by a local Liga Primer Indonesia participating clubs.
+At the beginning of this tournament would be followed by foreign teams.
+However, the plan was scrapped because of the limited time to bring foreign teams and so the tournament was only followed by Liga Primer Indonesia participating clubs.

 Format

 The competition was followed by 13 Liga Primer Indonesia participating clubs which were divided into 3 groups each consisting of two groups of four clubs and a group of five clubs.
 Each club only competed twice in the tournament.

 Participating clubs

 13 clubs took part in this tournament.